studuino/aShoppingList/README.md

 An alternative is to emulate the app on a device or upload it to the ionic cloud.
 From here you can download the ionic view app and use the app on all devices.

+## Here will come a section about testing!

 ## Bugs and Issues

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/onero/aShoppingList/issues) here on Github.